Rules & Procedures

 Requirements to Return to Home Campus

-● Completed and turned in all classroom assignments.
+● Completed and turned in all classroom assignments/tests

-● Transition meeting with the student and administrators/counselor.
+● Completed a transition meeting with the student and administrators/counselor

 How to Earn Days Off of Placement (Some placements may not allow earned days off)

 Students have the opportunity to earn days off of their original DAEP placement.
-They can earn one day for every five days that they meet the following criteria:
+They can earn at least one day for every five days when they meet the following criteria: